How to Spot Trouble Before It Starts: Situational Awareness Tips

 Podcast: Play in new window | Download

-In our day-to-day lives, situational awareness tips are useful because we often move through familiar places like parking lots, grocery stores, or cafes without considering our surroundings.
+In our day-to-day lives, situational awareness tips are helpful because we often move through familiar places, such as parking lots, grocery stores, or cafes, without considering our surroundings.
 However, having strong situational awareness can be the difference between staying safe and finding ourselves in risky situations.
-This article will walk you through how to sharpen your situational awareness in common settings and help you recognize potential dangers before they escalate.

 Spotting Someone Who Might Be Trouble